0xCoolAnon/Jom-Belajar-CTF/README.md

 </p>

 # What is CTF ?
+To learn hacking, CTFs are a great starting point.
+They call for a lot of time and effort, but the payoff is great, and you learn a lot.
+If you are unfamiliar with CTFs, this platform serves as a primer.

 Capture The Flag (sometimes abbreviated as "CTF") is a popular genre of cyber security games in which players compete to "capture" a virtual flag.
 Typically, there are two types of CTF: Jeopardy and Attack-defense.

 [Click Here to Start](https://github.com/g3nj1z/Jom-Belajar-CTF/discussions/10)